Composite-particle hydrodynamics from dyonic black branes: Introduction

 \section{Introduction}

-~~~~The AdS/CFT correspondence tells us that strongly coupled CFT's can be described by supergravity or string theory in higher dimensional AdS space \cite{ads/cft}.
+The Anti-de Sitter/Conformal field theory(AdS/CFT) correspondence tells us that strongly-coupled CFT's can be described by supergravity or string theory in higher-dimensional AdS space Ref.\cite{ads/cft}.
 This nontrivial relation provides many possible techniques to study strongly coupled field theories, which are very difficult to investigate using conventional field theory methods.
-For this reason, the AdS/CFT relation has been applied to diverse topics: for instance supersymmetric quiver gauge theories, quantum chromodynamics, condensed matter theory etc. In such cases, the AdS/CFT may tackle easily the region of strong coupling, high density or finite temperature.
-Another interesting problem which can be analyzed by AdS/CFT is the physics in a strong magnetic field.
-This is our main interest in the present work.
+For this reason, the AdS/CFT relation has been applied to diverse topics: for instance supersymmetric quiver gauge theories, quantum chromodynamics, condensed matter theory etc. In such cases, the AdS/CFT may easily tackle the region of strong coupling, high density or finite temperature.
+In this work, we use AdS/CFT to consider another interesting region, the strong magnetic field limit.

-When the external magnetic field is applied to an electron system, the spectrum is given by the Landau levels.
-Including interactions between the electrons in 2+1 dimensions, one expects the quantum Hall effect in the system.
-Although the situation is not easy to understand, a nice tool has been proposed to figure out such an effect.
-It is a quasi-particle excitation around the nontrivial vacuum.
+When an external magnetic field is applied to an electron system in 2+1 dimensions, the spectrum is given by the Landau levels.
+Including interactions between the electrons, one naturally expects the quantum Hall effect in the system.
+Although it is a very non-trivial quantum mechanical phenomenon, a nice tool has been proposed to figure out the effect.
+The tool is a quasi-particle excitation around the nontrivial vacuum.
 The appearance of quasi-particles such as phonons, magnons, and Cooper pair is commonplace in condensed matter physics.
-For the physics under strong magnetic field the appropriate tool is composite fermion which we find more advantageous to describe the dynamics.
-The composite fermion is a very useful concept to study quantum Hall system in particular, just like Cooper pairs for describing the mechanism of superconductors \cite{jain 89}.
-A nice review for composite fermion can be found in \cite{jain}.
-See e.g. \cite{jain general review} for a more thorough exposition.
+For the physics under a strong magnetic field the appropriate quasi-particle is the composite fermion, which we find to be more advantageous for describing the dynamics.
+This composite fermion is a very useful concept to study to quantum Hall system in particular, just as Cooper pairs for describing the mechanism of superconductors Ref.\cite{jain89}.
+A nice review on composite fermions can be found in Ref.\cite{jain}.
+See \textit{e.g.} Ref.\cite{jaingeneralreview} for a more thorough exposition.